ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 ---------------------
 To add a new test named, e.g., ``new_test01``, to one of the existing test categories, such as ``wflow_features``:

 #.
-Choose an existing test configuration file in any one of the category directories that matches most closely the new test to be added.
+Choose an existing test configuration file that most closely matches the new test to be added.
+It could come from any one of the category directories.

 #.
 Copy that file to ``config.new_test01.yaml`` and, if necessary, move it to the ``wflow_features`` category directory.